 Elladikdik iuṃwinTūṃur ekūtañtañin eṃṃaan.
 “Under the windstorms of Tūṃur, a man is reduced to inchworm at sea.”
-Thus, goes the proverbial Marshall Islanders saying that describes that time of the year when the sea begins to churn from the east and diminish a man, his craft and his course to that of the tiny inch worm tossed about by its mountainous swells.
-The initial rising of the star Tūṃur (Antares) just before dawn right around Christmas marks the beginning of the windy season across the Pacific and thus it has always been.
+Thus, goes the proverbial Marshall Islanders saying that describes that time of the year when the sea begins to churn from the east wind.
+This churning continues for months building huge swells that diminish a man and his craft to that of the tiny inch worm tossed about by its mountainous seas.
+The initial rising of the star Tūṃur (Antares) in the constellation Scorpius just before dawn and right around Christmas marks the beginning of the windy season across the Pacific.
+Thus it has always been.

-The Earth’s rotation causes air to slant toward the equator in a southwesterly direction in the northern hemisphere and in a northwesterly direction in the southern hemisphere.
+The Earth’s rotation causes air to slant toward the equator in a southwesterly direction in the northern hemisphere.
+This same rotation causes a northwesterly direction in the southern hemisphere.
 This is called the Coriolis Effect.

-The Coriolis Effect, in combination with an area of high pressure, causes the prevailing winds — the trade winds — to move from east to west on both sides of the equator across this 60-degree “belt.”
+The Coriolis Effect, in combination with the area’s high pressure, causes the prevailing winds — the trade winds — to move westward.
+This occurs on both sides of the equator across this 60-degree “belt.”